Jaclo Faucets Review & Rating Updated: May 24, 2025

 It involves immersing the faucet and the metal to be used as plating in an acid bath, then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the faucet.
 Chrome is the most commonly used plated metal, followed distantly by nickel.

 In most instances, electroplating is a multi-coat process.
-Undercoats of copper or zinc usually precede the final decorative coating.
+Undercoats of copper and/or zinc usually precede the final decorative coating.

 Some metals, chrome being one, do not adhere very well to naked brass.
 One or more nickel undercoats are used before the chrome is applied so the finish does not flake or peel.